echasnovski/mini.nvim/readmes/mini-diff.md

   -- Options for how hunks are visualized view = {
     -- Visualization style.
-Possible values are 'sign' and 'number'. style = vim.o.number and 'number' or 'sign',
+Possible values are 'sign' and 'number'.
+    -- Default: 'number' if line numbers are enabled, 'sign' otherwise. style = vim.go.number and 'number' or 'sign',

     -- Signs used for hunks with 'sign' view signs = { add = '▒', change = '▒', delete = '▒' },